Introduction to Part Two

 Heart of Darkness by Joseph Conrad.
 Fiction.
 Excellent book about the good and the bad of human nature, mostly the bad.
 I tried to read other Joseph Conrad books but didn’t succeed.
 This one I can read again.

 The English Patient by Michael Ondaatje.
 Fiction.
 A very strange and hard to follow book.
 Complicated relationships and a somber setting during World War II.
 Read it once but won’t read it again although some of the language is beautiful.

 The Jungle by Upton Sinclair.
 Expose’.
 On every book list.
-The story of the meat-packing industry abuses in a America.
+The story of the meat-packing industry abuses in America.
 Worth reading if you aren’t eating a sandwich at the time.
 I do look skeptically at meat sometimes and wonder if I want to eat it.
 I don’t eat very much of it and want to have great faith in the USDA.

 The Time Machine by H.G.
 Wells.
 Science Fiction.
 Love this book.
-Who hasn’t want to go back in time to see “how things are”.
+Who hasn’t wanted to go back in time to see “how things were ?”
 Remember the hero’s little disk?
 Looked like a DVD to me.
-Fun writer of science fiction.
+Excellent writer of Science Fiction.
 Especially love The War of the Worlds.

 The Heart is a Lonely Hunter by Carson McCullers.
 Fiction.
 A good, sad, sniffly book by a Southern writer about Southern things.
 A girly book.
-I love the title as much as enjoyed the book.
+I love the title as much as I enjoyed the book.
 It is a book read by girls in high school.
 I doubt if many boys who became men have read the book.
-Eudora Welty whose stories I love, love, love, didn’t like Carson McCullers, who was her comtemporary and thought she was too much of a braggert about her writtings.
+Eudora Welty whose stories I love, love, love, didn’t like Carson McCullers, who was her contemporary and thought she was too much of a braggart about her writings.
 I love Eudora Welty and think she is the queen of Southern writing.

 Cry, The Beloved Country by Alan Paton.
 History and Biography.
 A very difficult book to read for its truth and portrayal of the plight of blacks in South Africa.
-It is told through the life and death of a man who fought for reforms and was murdered.
+It is told through the life and death of Steven Beko, a black man, who fought for reforms and was murdered.
 It was made into a movie staring James Earl Jones which was also excellent.
-An important addition to an education about Apartheid.
+An important inclusion in an educational pursuit to understand Apartheid.

 The Hunchback of Notre-Dame by Victor Hugo.
 Fiction.
 I saw the movie as a young person and didn’t read the book until I was an adult.
 I tried to read it because I felt that I should but found it difficult reading.
 I was surprised because I loved Les Miserable’ and short stories by the author Victor Hugo.
-I didn’t finish the book.
+It is a relatively short book but I still struggled.

 Silas Marner by George Eliot.
 Fiction.
 Love the book and love Mr. Marner.
-What a tragic figure but one is redeemed by his charity.
+What a tragic figure but one who is redeemed by his charity.
 The author developed much-desired attributes in Silas which I didn’t see coming.
 Sometimes in quiet, eccentric people there are shining gifts.
 It stays on my list and Silas Marner in my heart.

 The Rime of the Ancient Mariner by Samuel Taylor Coleridge.
 Fiction, Poetry.
 This was high school reading and it felt like an elephant sitting on my brain.
 Nevertheless, I formed imagery in my mind which has stayed there over the years.
 I will always associate the Albatross with the Mariner.

 The Day of the Triffids by John Wyndham.
 Science Fiction.
 Campy and silly British humor and description in this novel about seeds coming from outer space and growing into killer Triffids.
 It was wonderful.
 The book cover was even campy and British.
-The movie was so bad that it was good, and one night Tom and I couldn’t turn the TV off one evening after we found the movie on an old TV in a motel room on a little over-night trip we were taking.
+The movie was so bad that it was good, and one night Tom and I couldn’t turn the TV off after we found the movie on an old TV in a motel room on a little over-night trip we were taking.
 It lasted for three hours.
 I can still see those ghastly, swaying Triffids.
 When we see something growing out of control in our garden we refer to them as Triffids.

 The House of the Seven Gables by Nathaniel Hawthorne.
 Fiction.
 Didn’t like this book.
 The style was what killed me even though I have loved other Hawthorne stories.
 His paragraphs were the longest in history.
 I would have to catch my breath more than once on a page between commas.
-You know what I mean by way of exaggeration.
+You know what I mean and I am not exaggerating

 The Stories of Washington Irving by Washington Irving.
 Fiction.
 It is almost Halloween and I will read The Legend of Sleepy Hollow again because it is part of celebrating the season.
 I especially love the character Ichabod Crane.
 There are many stories by Mr. Irving that I love and this is one.
 I also love the story of Rip Van Winkle.
-Irving is very fun and easy reading.
+Irving is delightful, easy reading.

 The Winds of War by Herman Wouk.
 History.